-Many services claim to keep you anonymous, but many (namely datacenter) proxies can be easily detected.
+Many services claim to keep you anonymous, but many (mainly datacenter) proxies can be easily detected.
 Interested to know how proxy detection and forensics technology works?
 Read about how we detect footprints from your IP address and web browser below.

 Test your IP address or other ones using advanced IP address forensics.
 If we detect a proxy, it can mean you're using a VPN, Tor node or your IP was determined to be a malicious bot.
 We check the IP address you enter against known datacenter subnets, blacklists and other IP-forensic databases.
 Our blacklist of IP addresses is updated hourly.